Introduction to Rampart

 rampart.event

 Rampart can execute functions from within its event loop using its own event-on-trigger syntax.
+When used across threads, a registered function is executed in the thread in which it was registered and may be triggered from any thread.

 rampart.event.on()

-Insert a named function to be run upon triggering a named event.
+Register a named function to be run upon triggering a named event.
 If the named event does not exist, it will be created.

 Usage: